RDJ00/tr-inc/progress.md

 - Fixed Tameka Morris's image path to correctly point to taneka-morris.png
 - Updated team member information: Replaced Elizabeth Howard with Richard Stephenson
 - Updated Zelle payment information to use phone number (954) 673-3506 across the website
+- Created WebP versions of all site images for improved performance and load times
+- Updated all image references in the homepage to use WebP format
+- Created public/webp and public/events/webp directories for optimized images
+- Optimized event flyers and main site images with 80% quality WebP conversion
+- Updated Children & Trauma page with child.png and therapy.png images
+- Created WebP versions of child.png and therapy.png for better performance
+- Updated Domestic Violence page with help.png and need-help.png images
+- Created WebP versions of help.png and need-help.png for better performance

 ## Next Steps
 - Define project requirements